mushcatshiro/CS-basics/Software Engineering/aws/database.md

 - homogeneous migration e.g oracle to oracle
 - heterogeneous migration e.g. mssql to Aurora

+Most of the AWS and open source database are supported except for DDB, Opensearch and KDS.
+Also it supports data replication to EC2 instance and KDS.
 It supports continuous data replication with change data capture (CDC).
 DMS replies user to create an EC2 instance to perform replication tasks.
 AWS offers a Schema Convertion Tool (SCT) in case the target and source database are using